 How Much Does It Cost to Paint a Boat?

 Extensive preparation is the key to getting the job done well, so it’s important to study the best procedures for both bottom painting and topside painting.

 West Marine’s complete guide to do-it-yourself bottom painting and complete guide for topside painting provide extensive instruction and tips on choosing paints and includes the lists of the tools you’ll need for an antifouling paint job.

 Professional Painting Costs

-However, the average price is usually $15 to $20 per linear foot, with higher prices reflecting premium bottom paint and boats that need a lot of work before paint can be applied.
-Costs vary depending on factors such as:
+However, the average price is usually $15 to $20 per linear foot, with higher prices reflecting premium bottom paint and boats that need a lot of work before the paint can be applied, contractors told us.

-- Whether the boat is in the water, on a trailer, or blocked at a yard (typically the fees will be higher if the boat must be hauled or blocked before painting)
+- Whether the boat is in the water, on a trailer, or blocked at a yard (typically, the fees will be higher if the boat must be hauled or blocked before painting)

-- Condition of the boat (boats that require additional preparation or repairs prior to painting will cost more)
+- Condition of the boat (boats that require additional preparation or repairs prior to painting will cost more to paint)

-Also note that bottom painting costs less for boats that have never been bottom painted before, as there is no need to remove old paint.
+Also, note that bottom painting costs less for boats that have never been bottom painted before, as there is no need to remove old paint.

-The average price is usually $200 to $250 per linear foot, with lower prices for undamaged boats or lower quality paint, and higher prices for premium topside paint and heavily damaged boats.
-These prices are higher because of the additional prep work and materials required for topside painting.
-Costs vary depending on factors like:
+The average price is usually $200 to $250 per linear foot, with lower prices for undamaged boats or lower quality paint, and higher prices for premium topside paint and heavily damaged boats, according to contractors.

 - Boat condition (the cost per foot is more for boats that are damaged and require more filling, sanding, and prep work)

-Boat Painting vs. Vinyl Boat Wraps: Cost Comparison
+Boat Painting vs. Vinyl Boat Wraps

 With vinyl boat wraps, it’s usually best to have a professional install them.
 They can be very challenging to install, and doing it yourself voids the warranty on the wrap.

 Compared to boat painting costs, professional vinyl boat wraps are more expensive than do-it-yourself painting jobs but less expensive per linear foot than professional boat painting.